What is Editorial Content?

 - On social media and/or video sites like YouTube and Vimeo

 - On affiliate and influencers’ blogs, websites, and social media channels (Sometimes called “Sponsored Content” or “SponCon”)

 The Roots of Editorial Advertising

 Editorial content is effective because it creates a voice for your brand that connects with consumers.

 You may have another association with the word “editorial.”
 Editorials have long appeared in newspapers and magazines as first-person opinion pieces.
+An editorial article may be synonymous with an opinion piece or a short essay for many.
 Editorial content has its roots in this form of writing.
 Unlike the traditional language of advertising, aimed at convincing consumers of what they need, editorial content is written from your brand’s unique voice, and it conveys expert information and opinions.

 Editorial content is launched from your brand’s identity.
 And according to Forbes, strengthening this identity through editorial content has a powerful effect on consumers: “Not only does it boost your overall presence, but it creates content to share on social channels and fosters a more personal identity that your consumers can relate to.”

-A successful editorial strategy, like a successful newspaper editorial, harnesses a unique voice, tone, and style to connect with readers.
+A successful editorial strategy, like a successful newspaper editorial, harnesses a unique voice, tone, and style to connect with every reader.